johancyprich/CreateuStoreProxy/README.md

 SETUP
 -----
+The *Executable* folder contains an .exe for running the application and an .xml for modification.
 The *CreateStoreProxy.Settings.xml* file needs to be setup correctly in order for this app to work.
 The following describes each variable to set:

 Server:<br />
   Host: the uStore database server<br />